Exchange of Intervals and Intrinsic Ergodicity of the Negative Beta shift: Introduction

-In this paper, we describe the unique measure with the maximal entropy of the negative $\beta$-shift.
-We show that it is the Champernowne measure of a positive recurrent prefix code (see Theorem \ref{th3}) and we give an explicit description of this code.
+In this paper, we describe the unique measure of maximal entropy on the negative $\beta$-shift.
+We show that it is the Champernowne measure associated with a positive recurrent prefix code (see Theorem \ref{th3}) and we give an explicit description of this code.
 This description allows us to understand the factors of the negative $\beta$-shift for $ -\frac{1+\sqrt{5}}{2} \leq \beta < -1 $.
-In fact, in this case, the negative $ \beta$-shift (denoted by $S_{\beta}$) is not transitive.
-But, the measure with the maximal entropy is carried by a transitive subset strictly included in the system and obtained as image by a morphism of a coded $x$-shif, with $ x \leq - \frac{1+\sqrt{5}}{2}$ (see Theorem \ref{Th tau}).
-We exhibit this support by distinguishing some transitive subshifts contained in $ S_{\beta} $ with associated codes (prefix or suffix).
-To construct the unique measure with the maximal entropy, our approach relies first and foremost on well-known result on coded systems of works of G. Hansel and F. Blanchard in \cite{MR858689} and A. Bertrand (see \cite{MR939059}).
+Indeed, in this case, the negative $ \beta$-shift (denoted by $S_{\beta}$) is not transitive.
+But, the measure of maximal entropy is supported by a transitive subset strictly included in the system and obtained as image of a coded $x$-shift under a morphism, with $ x \leq - \frac{1+\sqrt{5}}{2}$ (see Theorem \ref{Th tau}).
+We describe this support by identifying some transitive subshifts contained in $ S_{\beta} $ with associated codes (prefix or suffix).
+To construct the unique measure of maximal entropy, our approach mainly relies on well-known results on coded systems due to G. Hansel and F. Blanchard in \cite{MR858689}, as well as A. Bertrand in \cite{MR939059}.